sgregson/dotfiles-md/README.md

 $ npx dotfiles-md --help
 ```

-## Writing your Dotfiles in markdown
+## How to write Dotfiles in markdown

+> Consult [the included demo](./demo/README.md), which may be easier to understand than the specification below.

 **Code block metadata**